CompTIA Security+ Exam Notes

 Commonly targeted protocols:

-DNS (Domain Name System): A popular choice due to the large response size compared to the initial query.
+DNS (Domain Name System): A popular choice due to the enormous response size compared to the initial query.

-NTP (Network Time Protocol): Can be used to generate large-time synchronization responses.
+NTP (Network Time Protocol): Can generate large-time synchronization responses.

 CLDAP (Connectionless Lightweight Directory Access Protocol): Another protocol susceptible to amplification attacks.